wandertechuniverse/2DoL1st/README.md

 - Filter tasks by status (All, Active, Completed)
 - Responsive design that works on mobile and desktop
 - Persistent storage using SQLite database
-- Can be packaged as a standalone desktop application

 ## Screenshots